Title: Flash – November 22, 1963 (FS II.41)

 Size: 21” x 21”

-Flash 41 is part of a portfolio of eleven different screenprints based on the assassination of President John F. Kennedy on November 22, 1963.
+Warhol’s Flash 41 is part of a portfolio of eleven different screenprints based on the assassination of President John F. Kennedy on November 22, 1963.
 The piece was named for all the “news flash” texts that were being broadcast at the time.
 All of the prints were based on campaign posters, mass-media photographs, and advertisements.
 The prints were presented next to Teletype text taken straight from news sources.
-Warhol Flash 41 features President Kennedy’s face delicately outlined in purple on a black background, creating a quiet portrait of the President.
+The title Flash – November 22, 1963 represents the date of the assassination and the constant news attention about the event.
+Flash 41 features President Kennedy’s face delicately outlined in purple on a black background, creating a quiet portrait of the President.